Matthewt303/frc-comp-analysis/README.md

 For comparative analysis, the module should calculate the FRC resolution for each localization file in both folders.
 It also generates publication-quality plots for each pair of localization files as .png files and .svg files.
-Finally, it generates a dotplot with the FRC resolutions for both conditions along with summary statistics and the p-value from a Mann-Whitney U-test to assess for significant change in FRC resolutions between condition A and condition B.
+Finally, it generates a dotplot with the FRC resolutions for both conditions along with summary statistics and a p-value to assess for significant change in FRC resolutions between condition A and condition B.

 In terms of performance, the module is fairly fast owing to the usage of Numba to speed up the computation-intensive functions.
 Depending on the size and number of files, the runtime should range anywhere between tens of seconds to a couple of minutes.